bambloo/learning/git/init.md

-# Turn a Local directory into a Git Repository
+# Turn a local directory into a Git Repository
 Change current directory to your project:

     cd my_project